keithbuhler/keithbuhler.github.io/cicero.md

 Time: 6:30pm.
 Place: Buhler House (31732 Ridge Route Rd. #209, Castaic)
 Amount: Please read the whole book, or as much as you are able to and wish to.
-Who: Keith Buhler, James Johnson, Shea Ramquist, Aaron Fudge,   you...
+Who: Keith Buhler, James Johnson, you...
+[Edit: Shea Ramquist, Andrew Selby, you]

 ## Where to get De Oficiis